Announcing Tamiko Jones as the New Executive Director - Treasurer

 She has been in my life for over 20 years.
 Watching her grow from a girl into a mature young woman has been so much fun.
 Beautiful, funny, warm, loving, smart and wise are all words that describe my friend.
 Not having children of my own I feel blessed that her parents invited me into their family.
 Lots of great conversation happened around the dinner table as we shared together who Jesus is and how He is at work in the world around us.

 Kara was introduced to Christ at a very early age.
-She became more aware of His work around the world/p>... [continue]
+She became more aware of His work around the world through missions discipleship in her teen years.
+It was on a mission trip where she met her... [continue]

 Double Your Missions Gift